ARM-software/arm-trusted-firmware/readme.md

 This Release
 ------------

-This software is an early implementation of the Trusted Firmware.
+This release is an incomplete implementation of the Trusted Firmware.
 Only limited functionality is provided at present and it has not been optimized or subjected to extended robustness or stress testing.

 ### Functionality

 *   Initial implementation of a subset of the Trusted Board Boot Requirements Platform Design Document (PDD).
+This includes packaging the various firmware images into a Firmware Image Package (FIP) to be loaded from non-volatile storage.

 *   Initializes the secure world (for example, exception vectors, control registers, GIC and interrupts for the platform), before transitioning into